 Over the years, two popular materials, EVA (Ethyl Vinyl Acetate) and POE (Polyolefin Elastomer), have been widely used for PV encapsulation.
 However, due to certain limitations associated with each material, encapsulation material suppliers have engineered a new solution called EPE (EVA-POE-EVA) encapsulant – a multilayer construction that combines the best properties of both materials.

-In this article, we will explore the properties of EVA and POE encapsulants and how the EPE encapsulant addresses their shortcomings, as well as the increasing applications of EPE in modern cell architectures.
+In this article, we will explore the properties of EVA and POE encapsulants and how the EPE encapsulant enhances both their properties, as well as the increasing applications of EPE in modern cell architectures.

 Limitations of EVA and POE

-EVA is a thermoplastic polymer with superior adhesive properties and excellent optical transmission.
+EVA is a thermoplastic polymer with great adhesive properties and excellent optical transmission.
 However, it also has some drawbacks, such as low resistance to potential-induced degradation (PID).

 EPE: Properties and Advantages